 Residents who successfully complete an accredited PGY-2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

 The program provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent clinical pharmacist.
-PGY-2 ambulatory care pharmacy residents:
+As a PGY-2 ambulatory care pharmacy resident, you will:

-- Develop expertise, knowledge and skills in a broad range of ambulatory care therapeutics through direct patient care
+- Develop expertise, knowledge and skills in a broad range of ambulatory care therapeutics through consultative and collaborative practice agreement roles

 - Contribute to an interdisciplinary health care team offering patient-specific interventions to optimize drug therapy outcomes